silicon-vlsi/silicon-vlsi.github.io/wiki/wiki-it.md

     - `browser.cache.offline.capacity`: **24000**
     - `browser.cache.offline.enable`: **false**
 - **IMPORTANT**: If you delete the `~/.mozilla` folder, all the changes will be lost.

+**CLEANING UP USER SPACE**

+**NOTE**: Following commands to be executed as **users**

+- Use the script `check-du-users.sh` to check the disk usage in your home directory (~/.cache reported as a seprate line item) and all the project and training directories.
+- Use the script `clean-user.sh` clean up some selected type of files including /.cache, DRC/LVS run files, etc.

 ### User Administration